While I was at it, I checked whether she was here too.

 Not the time.

-She paused, her gaze sweeping the room.
+She paused, sweeping her gaze across the room.

-"I ask you not to behave childishly, as if the other classes are evil invaders and you are righteous defenders," she said.
-"You are all children of the Celesta Kingdom.
-You should be proud of that.
+"I ask you not to behave childishly," she said, "as though students from other classes are evil enemies while you alone are righteous defenders.
+You are all children of the Celesta Kingdom.
+Be proud of that.
 Defend your kingdom together.
-We already have enough problems outside our borders."
+We already have enough problems beyond our borders."

 But your words wouldn't reach them.